What is narcolepsy?

 What else might cause the symptoms?

 There are many possible reasons why you may be feeling sleepy or tired.
-In addition to narcolepsy, there are other sleep disorders (such as obstructive sleep apnoea and idiopathic hypersomnia) which can also cause sleepiness during the day.
+In addition to narcolepsy, there are other sleep disorders (such as obstructive sleep apnea and idiopathic hypersomnia) which can also cause sleepiness during the day.
 Insufficient sleep, depression and other medical conditions can also cause sleepiness (see Excessive Daytime Sleepiness).

 What is idiopathic hypersomnia?

-People with idiopathic hypersomnia also experience significant daytime sleepiness, but unlike people with narcolepsy, the cause is currently unknown, and people do not experience cataplexy.
+People with idiopathic hypersomnia also experience significant daytime sleepiness, but unlike people with narcolepsy, the cause is currently unknown, and such people do not experience cataplexy.
 See idiopathic hypersomnia.

 How is narcolepsy treated?

 There is currently no cure for narcolepsy although symptoms may be controlled with medication.
 Wake-promoting medications are used to control excessive sleepiness and some antidepressants can be effective in controlling other symptoms such as cataplexy and hallucinations.
-People with narcolepsy often feel refreshed after short power naps during the day.

 What could you do to help with symptoms?